 Suggested Rhode Island Travel Itinerary

 Day 4: Return to Newport via ferry, then drive toward Providence, stopping along the way to see the historic yachts at the Herreshoff Marine Museum in Bristol or Bristol's Blithewold Mansion and Gardens: home to the tallest Giant Sequoia tree east of the Rockies.
-Take an evening gondola ride on the Woonasquatucket River in Providence from the urban park, Waterplace, which is at the hub of Rhode Island's capital city.
+Take a romantic evening gondola ride on the Woonasquatucket River in Providence from the urban park, Waterplace, which is at the hub of Rhode Island's capital city.
 If you can, time your visit to coincide with a WaterFire evening in Providence.

 Day 5: Before you say goodbye to Rhode Island, visit the country's third oldest zoo, Roger Williams Park Zoo, in Providence.
-In the afternoon, ride one of the country's preeminent antique carousels, the Crescent Park Carousel, in East Providence.
+In the afternoon, ride one of the country's preeminent antique carousels, the Crescent Park Looff Carousel, in East Providence.
 Or, for more grown-up throwback fun, head to BreakTime Bowl & Bar in Pawtucket: America's last surviving industrial duckpin bowling alley was built in the 1920s for employees of Hope Webbing.

 Tips for Rhode Island Visitors